ktorio/ktor-documentation/topics/war.md

 ## Configure Gretty {id="configure-gretty"}

 The [Gretty](https://plugins.gradle.org/plugin/org.gretty) plugin allows you to [run](#run) a servlet application on Jetty and Tomcat.
-To install this plugin, open the `build.gradle` file and add the following code to the `plugins` block:
+To install this plugin, open the `build.gradle.kts` file and add the following code to the `plugins` block:

 ```groovy
 ```
-{src="snippets/jetty-war/build.gradle" lines="1-2,5"}
+{src="snippets/jetty-war/build.gradle.kts" lines="5,8,10"}

 Then, you can configure it in a `gretty` block as follows: